|Share / Tweet / Pin Me!|

-Subject pronouns indicate who or what is performing the action of a verb.
+Subject pronouns are a type of personal pronoun that indicate who or what is performing the action of a verb.

 |Je suis prêt.||I‘m ready.|

 - May be singular or plural, masculine or feminine to agree with the noun (subject) they replace

 French subject pronouns

 The different subject pronouns are determined by number and person.

 - Number is divided into “singular” (one) and “plural” (more than one).